bchareyre/yade-mpi/doc/sphinx/prog.rst

 Python attribute access
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The macro :ref:`YADE_CLASS_BASE_DOC` introduced above is (behind the scenes) also used to create functions for accessing attributes from Python.
 As already noted, set of serialized attributes and set of attributes accessible from Python are identical.
-Besides attribute access and the ``[]`` operator access, these wrapper classes imitate also other functionality of regular python dictionaries:
+Besides attribute access, these wrapper classes imitate also some functionality of regular python dictionaries:

 .. ipython::